brian14708/wh-briefings/presidential-actions/2021-05/2021-05-14-executive-order-on-the-revocation-of-certain-presidential-actions-and-technical-amendment.md

 modified_time: 2021-05-14 15:38:49-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/14/executive-order-on-the-revocation-of-certain-presidential-actions-and-technical-amendment/
 published_time: 2021-05-14 15:38:06-04:00
-title: Executive Order on the Revocation of Certain Presidential Actions and Technical Amendment
+title: "Executive Order on the Revocation of Certain Presidential Actions and Technical\_\
+  Amendment"
 ---

 By the authority vested in me as President by the Constitution and the